-About the showFollowing two sell-out runs at the National Theatre, long-awaited political drama This House has returned to the West End for a limited season.
-Directed by Jeremy Herrin (People, Places and Things), the hit Parliamentary play received rave reviews from audiences and critics alike and now has come to London, with a preliminary run at Chichester Festival Theatre.
-Having opened on November 19th, This House follows the successful residence of the Kenneth Branagh Theatre Company at the Garrick Theatre.
+About the showFollowing two sell-out runs at the National Theatre, long-awaited political drama This House returned to the West End for a limited season.
+Directed by Jeremy Herrin (People, Places and Things), the hit Parliamentary play received rave reviews from audiences and critics alike and came to London, with a preliminary run at Chichester Festival Theatre.
+Having opened on November 19th, This House followed the successful residence of the Kenneth Branagh Theatre Company at the Garrick Theatre.

 Written by James Graham, This House takes place in the parliamentary dispute of 1974, when James Callaghan’s government received a vote of no confidence.
 Taking place in the engine rooms of Westminster, the play depicts a turbulent time in politics, when arguments were settled with fist-fights and laws could be decided by one vote.
 Delving into the sinister behind-the-scenes of Westminster goings-on, This House is a stark reflection on modern day politics, discussing the archaic traditions behind the system.

 Graham is best-known for his docu-drama The Vote, which premiered at the Donmar Warehouse and aired on election night on Channel 4.
 His further works include penning the book for Broadway musical Finding Neverland, as well as his most recent play Privacy, which is due to open in New York starring Daniel Radcliffe.
 Director Jeremy Herrin is at the helm of the hard-hitting, five-star drama People, Places and Things, as well as past productions The Nether, Another Country and Absent Friends.